-Windows 95 Modem Setup for Z34-PL and Z34-SL
+Windows 95 Modem Setup for Z34-PC and Z34-SC

 With Windows 95, the setup of your modem will vary depending on the model.
 Please follow the Windows 95 setup instructions for your specific modem, detailed below.
-You'll probably need your Windows 95 CD to install the Z34-PL.
-Also, if you had a Cirrus Logic chipset-based modem before on your PC, you will need to remove it first before installing the new driver files.
+You might need your Windows 95 CD to install the Z34-PC.
+Also, if you had a Cirrus Logic chipsetbased modem before on your PC, you will need to remove it first before installing the new driver files.
 Please refer to the section entitled "Removing Old Modem Drivers," which appears later in this chapter.

-Z34-PL Installation for Windows 95
+Z34-PC Installation for Windows 95

 When Windows 95 loads, it checks whether or not new plug-and-play devices have been installed.
-If Windows 95 detects your new Zypcom Z34-PL board, it displays the following message: "Windows 95 recognized new hardware and was incorporating".
+If Windows 95 detects your new Zypcom Z34-PC board, it displays the following message: "Windows 95 recognized new hardware and was incorporating".
 If it does not detect your modem, it displays a different message: "Select which drive you want to install for your new hardware."
 From a bulleted list, select "Driver from disk provided by hardware manufacturer."
 Click OK.
 Insert the CD labeled "Windows 95 CD-ROM".
 Click OK.